 - Cut the rigid foam boards according to the panel size so that they fit snugly into the panels.

-- Attach double-sided taps or other adhesive on different points of the door panel.
+- Attach double-sided tape or other adhesive to different points of the door panel.

 - Now, attach the boards, pressing firmly over the area where the tap or adhesive is.